 Sending a job interview thank you email can be the deciding factor that helps you land the job, but this isn’t something you can dash off quickly.
-You need to be thoughtful in what you include in your email.
+Your email needs to be thoughtful and unique.

-This guide will explain the essential elements of a job interview thank you email and includes an example, so you can see it in action.
-You’ll learn:
+This guide explains the essential elements of a job interview thank you email and includes a sample, so you can see it in action (and download it!).

 Why You Should Send a Job Interview Thank You Email

 Sending a job interview thank you email might seem a little redundant.
 After all, you thanked whomever you met with at the end of the interview.
 Isn’t sending a thank you note a little much?